yubrot/storyteller/README.md

 4. (Cache `.workspace.json` to speed up the next build.)

 ### Automate with GitHub Actions to deploy to GitHub Pages

+This GitHub action deploy the storyteller output to the project gh-pages every Friday.

 ```bash
 # Add storyteller as a submodule to your project repository